PrVille/Gym_Log_App/README.md

 # Gym Log App

-This mobile application is a final project for [Full Stack Open](https://fullstackopen.com/en/) course.
+This mobile application is the final project for [Full Stack Open](https://fullstackopen.com/en/) course.
 The application allows users to log workouts and track/display data of their progress in the gym.
 Created and tested on iOS.